Statemented Provisions

 Statemented provisions are the criteria set out by your child's school - and Local Education Authority (LEA) - that will determine how your child will be schooled given that they have a special educational needs requirement.

-Statemented Provisions - by law - must indicate how your child will be schooled for a period of 12 months.
-But it is worth noting at this stage that the procedure for having Statemented provisions put in place can take up to six months so if you think your child needs to have such provisions then it is a case of acting sooner rather than later.
+By law, Statemented Provisions must indicate how your child will be schooled for a period of 12 months.
+But it is worth noting at this stage that the procedure for having Statemented Provisions put in place can take up to six months.
+So if you think your child needs to have such provisions, it is a case of acting sooner rather than later.

 What Statemented Provisions Are Used For?

-Statemented Provisions come into force when one of the following is evident:
+Statemented Provisions come into force when a child has:- Profound emotional difficulties

 - Profound learning difficulties